-Euler, building on (and crediting) the work of the Bernoullis, was the first to completely characterize the family of curves known as the elastica, and published this work as an appendix [18] in his landmark book on variational techniques.
+Euler, building on (and crediting) the work of the Bernoullis, was the first to completely characterize the family of curves known as the elastica, and published this work as an Additamentum (appendix) [20] in his landmark book on variational techniques.
 His treatment was quite definitive, and holds up well even by modern standards.
+This Additamentum is a truly remarkable work, deserving of deep study.
+Fortunately for the reader, it accessible both in facsimile due to the Euler archive, and also in a 1933 English translation by Oldfather [68].

-Closely following Daniel Bernoulli's suggestion, he expressed the problem of the elastica very clearly in variational form.
-He wrote [18, p.
-247]:

-ut, inter omnes curvas ejusdem longitudinis, quæ non solum per puncta A & B transeant, sed etiam in his punctis a rectis positione datis tangantur, definiatur ea in qua sit valor hujus expressionis $\int \frac{ds}{RR}$ minimus.
+Closely following Daniel Bernoulli's suggestion, Euler expressed the problem of the elastica very clearly in variational form.
+He wrote [20, p.
+247], ut, inter omnes curvas ejusdem longitudinis, quæ non solum per puncta A & B transeant, sed etiam in his punctis a rectis positione datis tangantur, definiatur ea in qua sit valor hujus expressionis $\int \frac{ds}{RR}$ minimus.